Core Faculty of the Training Program

 Barbara Epstein, MSLS, is the Director of the University’s Health Sciences Library System (HSLS).
 Epstein’s research interests include training for health sciences librarianship, information challenges in the decentralized healthcare enterprise, information seeking behavior of varied populations, and the impact of electronic information resources.

-Madhavi Ganapathiraju, PhD, is an Assistant Professor of Biomedical Informatics, University of Pittsburgh.
+Madhavi Ganapathiraju, PhD, is an Associate Professor of Biomedical Informatics, University of Pittsburgh.
 She holds an MEng degree in Electrical and Communications Engineering from Indian Institute of Science and PhD in Language and Information Technologies from School of Computer Science at Carnegie Mellon University.
 Her PhD thesis focus was on the application of signal processing and language processing methods to the study of protein and proteome sequences, which led to the development of a high accuracy algorithm for transmembrane helix prediction.
 Her current research focus is in the area of computational molecular and systems biology, translational bioinformatics and biomedical text mining, using signal processing and machine learning.

 Vanathi Gopalakrishnan, PhD, is an Associate Professor of Biomedical Informatics, Intelligent Systems Program, and Computational and Systesm Biology.
 Dr. Gopalakrishnan is interested in the development of intelligent computational aids for solving clinically relevant biological problems, such as biomarker discovery for neurodegenerative diseases from proteomic mass spectra, macromolecular crystallization, functional MRI data analysis and mapping of protein sequence-structure-function relationships.
 Her research encompasses the application of machine learning methods such as rule learning and Bayesian techniques, in addition to developing quantitative models of biological phenomena from first principles.
 Gopalakrishnan teaches a core course titled Introduction to Bioinformatics (BIOINF 2051) each fall term, oversees the Bioinformatics Journal Club, and each summer offers a directed study laboratory course (BIOINF 2053) in conjunction with educators from the Pittsburgh Supercomputing Center.